mulundapm/100DaysOfCode/README.md

   - Completed on a [restaurant reservation react app](https://github.com/mulundapm/restaurant-booking)
   - Completed Completed course 8/9 of Meta Front-End Developer Professional Certificate ⭐️
-  - Started on 9/9 of Meta Front-End Developer Professional Certificate ⭐️
+  - Started on 9/9 of Meta Front-End Developer Professional Certificate
-  - Learned about space and time complexity
+  - Learned about the concept of space and time complexity

 Thought: Defintely have to come back to the restaurant app but its enough the pass the course for now.
 Soon done with the front-end course!
 </details>